rdnajac/cbmf/README.md

     - [eigen](#eigen)

 ## Prerequisites

 In addition to the software listed in [`src/README.md`](src/README.md), you will need to install the following software if you want to build from source.

-- TODO: dockerfile
-- TODO: add index of prerequisites as shell script
 ``` sh
 sudo apt install stuff
 ```

 ## Shell scripting

 - [Bash Reference Manual](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html)